 The really scary part though is that teens who are peer- rather than parent-oriented are more likely to experience emotional disturbances, eating disorders, self-harm, substance abuse, bullying, and suicidality.

-A teenager who is well-attached to their parent has greater stability.
+A teenager who is securely attached to their parent has greater stability.
 This is because parents are capable of loving unconditionally and sacrificing their own needs for the sake of their children.
 Unlike peers, most parents won’t reject their child for what appears to be no reason.
 And most parents will go to great lengths to help their children succeed.

 We must build attachment with our teens